Learn More about our Presentations

 Student Poster Presentations Thursday, February 19th 12:00-12:45 PM |

-This poster presents results from a 2024 survey of College of Allied Health Professions students on their use of and perspectives on generative artificial intelligence (GenAI), with a follow-up survey in 2025.
+From Classroom to Career: Allied Health Students' AI Use and Views on Its Role in Future Practice This poster presents results from a 2024 survey of College of Allied Health Professions students on their use of and perspectives on generative artificial intelligence (GenAI), with a follow-up survey in 2025.
 Findings will highlight patterns and changes in AI use over the past year, compare perceptions across undergraduate and graduate programs, and explore how students view AI’s role in their future healthcare professions.
 Analyses will address perceived benefits, concerns, and comfort levels, as well as differences across disciplines.
 Results will inform discussion on how AI may shape future healthcare practice and the preparation of students entering AI-enhanced professional environments. |

 Rethinking the Starting Point: Using Narrative Story Cards to Drive Recovery in Aphasia